5 Facts: Counter Depth Refrigerator vs Standard Cost Comparison

 Is a built in refrigerator the same as a counter-depth refrigerator?

 A built-in refrigerator and a counter-depth refrigerator are not the same.
-Although both types are designed to be more shallow in depth in order to align with cabinets and countertops, the key distinction lies in their installation styles.
+Although both types are designed to be more shallow in depth to align with cabinets and countertops, the key distinction lies in their installation styles.

 What is the width options for counter-depth fridge?